gubaojian/wson/README.md

 # wson
-fast tiny binary json libaray inspired by bson and message pack，less than 1000 line code you can embed in your application with super speed to transfer data.
+fast tiny pack binary json with meta data support. inspired by bson and message pack and android binary.
+10 faster than normal json library with half data size.less. you can embed in your application with super speed and reduce trafic

 ### wson data format